Coralite CLI

 -

--c, --components <path>(required)- Description: The file system path to the directory containing Coralite components.
+-c, --components <path>(required)- Description: The file system path to the directory containing Coralite component files.

 - Example: